Eamonn Vines

 Eamonn Vines (born 17 January 1994) is an Australian cricketer.
-He made his first-class debut on 8 February 2018 for Victoria against South Australia during the 2017-18 Sheffield Shield season.
+He made his first-class debut on 8 February 2018 for Victoria against South Australia at the Adelaide Oval during the 2017-18 Sheffield Shield season.
+In 2021 Eamonn Vines moved to Tasmania, where he made his Tasmanian debut on 18 February 2022 against New South Wales at the SCG.